phoenixperry/Interactive_Development_in_Open_Frameworks/Week2.md

 3. Check out our designer of the week: Bora Yoon
  <http://borayoon.com/> Bora uses everyday objects in her music.
 Pay careful attention to how she combines sound and visualization

+###Open Frameworks projects and your homework.
+To create a project in this class, we will be using the project generator.
+You can find this in your open frameworks folder in the project generator folder.
+Run the application that's in there to create projects.

+**Make a project for your homework and call it week2 please.
+**
 *****************************************************

-Do you want to get my code without redownloading the repository?
+Do you want to get my code without re-downloading the repository?
 You can!

 On windows make sure you are in the right repository on the right side of your screen (Interactive_Development_in_Open_Frameworks) and click on the gear icon.
 Choose Open in Git Shell